 - Time to completion is usually an issue and mistakes can prolong the process.

 - I have had to correct many mistakes for people trying to do this on their own.

 - An appeal of a denial is extremely expensive.

-When you hire an experienced expungement lawyer, you don’t have to worry about any of that.
+When you hire a 20+ year experienced expungement attorney, you don’t have to worry about any of that.
 The experience and legal knowledge to get your record sealed or expunged correctly and as fast as possible is available once you hire us.